2 Hr 14 mins

 After the bend, take the track on the opposite side of the road heading up to Millstone quarry.

-A series of paths takes you past the various climbing bays of the old quarry.
+The path takes you past a series of climbing bays of the old quarry.
 Probably every serious UK climber will have spent time battling with some of the extreme climbing at Millstone.

-Towards the end of the quarry the path leads to the top and to a stile onto the moor.
+Towards the end of the quarry the undulating path leads uphill to the top of the cliffs and to a gate onto the moor.

-Turn left over the stile and in the distance you’ll see 2 rocky outcrops (ignoring the one a few hundred mtrs to your right) with a large flat rocky plateau beyond them.
-This is Higger Tor.
+Turn left through the gate and in the distance, beyond 2 rocky outcrops, you'll see the large flat topped rocky plateau which is Higger Tor.

 The path leads you past the rocky outcrops on your right and eventually up to Higger Tor (excellent views).